 SEO Tricks to Avoid

-These are just a few of the tricks that unscrupulous SEO firms offer:
+These are just a few of the tricks that should never, under any circumstances, be used:

 - Number 1 Page Rank Guaranteed - First off, search engines continually look for malicious attempts to manipulate page rank and change their algorithms regularly because of this, so no one can guarantee page rank.
 Plus, with those algorithm changes, a page rank of one today can easily turn into a page rank of 10 tomorrow, so consistent work is a must, and without it, rank cannot be maintained.

-- Hidden Keywords - This is accomplished by making the font color of the text the same color as the background in hopes of getting by on keyword spamming.
+- Hidden Keywords - This is accomplished by making the font color of the text the same color as the background.
+This is also keyword spamming.
 This is never acceptable and should never be done.
 It’s one of the older black hat methods of unscrupulous SEO firms.

-- Redirects, Doorways, Shadow Domains - Although redirects, if done properly, are acceptable, the practice of redirects to deceive search engines is not.
+- Redirects, Doorways, Shadow Domains - Although redirects, if done properly and for the right reasons, are acceptable, the practice of redirects to deceive search engines is not.
 Shadow domains use deceptive redirects and are owned by the SEO firm, so they are only of value as long as you are using the SEO firm’s services.
 Doorways are just pages loaded with keywords, with some using hidden links in the pages that direct users to the firm’s other clients—and not just you.

 - Cloaking - This practice is meant to allow search engine robots to see one thing, while showing users another.
 Highly frowned upon by search engines.